-This tool was originally published by Chicago Women in Trades.
+This tool was adapted from a version originally published by Chicago Women in Trades.

 Adding a Gender Lens to Nontraditional Jobs Training was created by Wider Opportunities for Women for the GreenWays initiative, supported by grants from the U.S. Department of Labor through Pathways Out of Poverty and the Green Jobs Innovation Fund.